rogervila/laravel-csv-translations/README.md

 | greetings.good_morning | Columns that do not match the current locale are just ignored | Good morning :name! | Buenos días, :name! | Bon dia, :name! |

-## CSV File Features
+## CSV features

-The CSV data is quite flexible.
+The CSV format is quite flexible.
 These are some of its features:

 ### Dimensions